awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/SDAccelGUI_INTRO.md

 *  Building FPGA Binaries & AFI images takes a few hours (3 to 4 hours for this Lab).
 For the purpose of this workshop kernel binaries & AFIs  have been pre-built for you and placed in **kernel_afi_files** directory within this lab's directory.
 You can directly skip to **[Executing the Application on F1](SDAccelGUI_INTRO.md#executing-the-application-on-f1)**.

-	> This section describes the steps of running through through hardware build flow.
+	> This section describes the steps of running through hardware build flow.
 	> * Go to **Application Project Settings** and set **Active build configuration** to **System**.
 	> * Click the **Build** button to initiate the hardware build process.
         > IMPORTANT: It generally takes a few hours to complete the hardware build.